Incentive for wind energy developers to foster strong, trusted partnerships with host landowners in Alberta

 As you may know, when landowners host wind energy turbines on their land, they sign option agreements and long-term leases that allow the wind developer to use their land.
 The lease payments associated with these agreements provide stable revenues to farmers and landowners, which can help to provide a cushion against crop yield variations, commodity pricing fluctuations and weather-induced incidents.

-It is estimated that landowners hosting turbines will receive a total of $13.5 million in land lease payments for agreements signed under the Alberta government’s Renewable Electricity Program between now and 2030.
+It is estimated that landowners hosting turbines will receive an estimated $13.5 million in annual land lease payments for projects in the Alberta government’s Renewable Electricity Program.

 In Alberta, it is up to the wind energy developers to determine if they will work with licensed land agents to negotiate with landowners, or if they will negotiate with landowners directly.
 This is different than in the case of oil and gas development, where businesses are required under the Surface Rights Act to work with licensed land agents to engage landowners.
 While many wind energy developers choose to work with licensed agents – either as contractors or in-house – some choose to do the work themselves, often drawing on extensive experience in wind energy development in other jurisdictions.
 Either way, wind energy developers view their relationships with host communities and landowners as partnerships of utmost importance.